Meeting with Japanese astronaut Akihiko Hoshide

 Futura: You were on the ISS when the Russian Nauka module docked with the station, which, following a failure, began to spin.
 How did you experience this situation?

-Akihiko Hoshide: Before it attached to the station, we already knew that there could be problems.
+Akihiko Hoshide: Before it attached to the station, we already knew that there might be problems.
 Ground control teams have prepared a plan.
 We ran it but the station started to lose orientation.
 However, we are well trained.
 So we followed the procedure and did what had to be done, in contact with the ground.

 Futura: Your main workplace was the Japanese Kibo module.
 Did you manipulate student experiences during your assignment?